0x0015/CP2DG_CXX/README.md

-# CP2DG_Clang
+# CP2DG_CXX
-Clang versions to work with CP2DG
+C++ compiler to go along with the CP2DG game engine for runtime plugin building.

-Based on clang 11.0

-added libraries:
-SDL2
-SDL-gpu